Burn Burn Burn: Reception

 Writing in The Guardian, Peter Bradshaw described the film as "a sort of millennials mashup of Laughter in Paradise and Last Orders."
-Bradshaw notes that, "It's not the most original premise, but it's very nicely acted by Carmichael and Perrie (who was the lead in Scott Graham’s 2012 movie Shell).
+Bradshaw notes that, "It's not the most original premise, but it's very nicely acted by Carmichael and Pirrie (who was the lead in Scott Graham’s 2012 movie Shell).
 There are some great cameos from Julian Rhind-Tutt and Alison Steadman, and some startling moments, such as the surreal scene in which Alex has to play the crucified Christ in an am-dram production of the Passion, and makes a personal confession from the cross".

 The Guardian critic, Wendy Ide added, "The approach is a blend of comedy of discomfort – a brilliant cameo by Julian Rhind-Tutt is mortifyingly funny – and sober reflection on lives that have reached a turning point.
 It's not wholly original, but Burn Burn Burn is nicely acted and emotionally authentic.
 Button shows real promise as a director".

 On Rotten Tomatoes, the film has an approval rating of 92% based on reviews from 12 critics.

 Awards

-The film won the Grand Prix at Odessa International Film Festival in Ukraine in 2016.
+The film won the Grand Prix at Odesa International Film Festival in Ukraine in 2016.